Home How-to 40+ Mac settings you should change right now (2024 updated)

 Mac has a lot to offer, but we often fail to use it to its optimum.
 That’s because we don’t tweak enough the macOS to suit our requirements.
 Over the years of using my Mac, I’ve found customizations that have helped improve my workflow and overall experience.
-If you are one such Mac user who wishes to boost your productivity, efficiency, and comfort, you should change these Mac settings mentioned in this post.
+If you are one such Mac user who wishes to boost your productivity, efficiency, and comfort, the following are the Mac settings you should change right now.

 1. Update your computer’s name